c9/docs.c9.io/src/features/zen_mode.md

 To get out of zen mode, hover over the same corner and click the same icon.

-You can also enter and exit zen mode via keyboard shortcuts, command line, or from the menu bar at **View | Zen Mode**.
+You can also enter and exit zen mode via keyboard shortcuts, command line, or from the menu bar at [[menu: View, Zen Mode]].